msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - Grad-CAM: The blue areas in the centre of the image indicate the model did not find malignancy-supporting features in the lesion itself, while warmer colours around the lesion might represent areas the model checked but found less relevant.
 - SHAP: The dark green features concentrated in the center of the image, within the lesion, most strongly influenced the AI's "Benign" prediction, while pale red features to the left of the lesion provided weaker competing evidence toward "Malignant".
 - Both visual methods seem to be alligned while measuring different aspects of the model's decision-making process.
 This represents strong evidence for model reliability.
-- Influence Function: 82% of the most influential cases were "Benign", while 18% were "Malignant".
+- Influence Function: 82% of the most influential training cases were diagnosed as "Benign", while 18% were diagnosed as "Malignant".
 Notably, only 2% of these influential training samples were originally misclassified during training, which further supports the reliability of the model's reasoning foundation.

 **What This Means**